liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 These components together form the **Kubernetes Control Plane.**

 - `API Server` interface
-  - Key management component of the entire cluster
-  - The main access point to the cluster
+  - The main access point to the cluster, Key management component of the entire cluster.
   - Provides both internal and external interfaces
   - Updates the `etcd` with the changes in the cluster and it invokes the `scheduler` and `kubelet` process when a new pod is created
   - Responsible for the authentication and authorization allowing administrators to interact with the API Server